Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Local Fokker-Planck equations

 \subsection{Individual Based Mean Field}

 To find solvable equations, we need to simplify Eq.~\eqref{eq:FokkerPlanck}.
 In this subsection, we obtain the first local Fokker-Planck equation for the gLV model.
-Let us marginalize Eq.~\eqref{eq:FokkerPlanck} over all the abundances except $n_i$ to obtain the differential equations for the local probabilities $P_t(n_i) = \int_0^{\infty} [\,\prod_{k\neq i} dn_k] P_t(\vec{n})$:
+Let us marginalize Eq.~\eqref{eq:FokkerPlanck} over all the abundances except $n_i$ to obtain the differential equations for the local probabilities, which are defined as $P_t(n_i) = \int_0^{\infty} [\,\prod_{k\neq i} dn_k] P_t(\vec{n})$:

 where $m_{j \to i}(n_i)$ is the conditional average